ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
-<h3>1.
+<h3>1. full stack developer course with placement in hyderabad - <a href="https://medium.com/@nayabmohammedmoin887/full-stack-developer-course-with-placement-in-hyderabad-71a4cdbdbe29?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Moin`**

+<blockquote># Java Full Stack Developer Course in Hyderabad: Start Your Software Development Career with V Cube Software Solutions
+Continue reading on Medium »</blockquote>

+<h3>2.
 A Deep Dive Into Lexical Environments, Closures, And How They Affect Your Application’s Memory - <a href="https://medium.com/codetodeploy/a-deep-dive-into-lexical-environments-closures-and-how-they-affect-your-applications-memory-25c3e7466bab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Amit Kumar`**

 <blockquote>Anyone can memorise syntax, but if you can explain closures, garbage collection and memory leaks, it means you understand the JavaScript…
 Continue reading on CodeToDeploy »</blockquote>

-<h3>2.
+<h3>3.
 Stop Breaking Object Shapes: 3 JavaScript Performance Killers and How to Avoid Them - <a href="https://medium.com/@gpinardo/stop-breaking-object-shapes-3-javascript-performance-killers-and-how-to-avoid-them-98d6aac4d300?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Patrice Pinardo`**

 <blockquote>Many developers learn that JavaScript objects behave like hash maps.
 What some might not realize is that modern JavaScript engines have…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 10 JavaScript Mistakes I Keep Finding in Professional Codebases - <a href="https://javascript.plainenglish.io/10-javascript-mistakes-i-keep-finding-in-professional-codebases-99c6d2e8de9d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>They look harmless during development but become expensive once your application grows.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 Integrating Video Learning Tools Into Educational Applications - <a href="https://medium.com/@mindfiresolutions.software/integrating-video-learning-tools-into-educational-applications-23808e813ee9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mindfire Solutions`**

 <blockquote>Learning today is no longer limited to books and classroom boards.
 Students prefer simple, visual, and easy ways to understand lessons…
 Continue reading on Medium »</blockquote>

-<h3>5.
-7 JavaScript APIs Every Developer Should Know Before 2027 - <a href="https://javascript.plainenglish.io/7-javascript-apis-every-developer-should-know-before-2027-ee5b0a00f82f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+7 JavaScript APIs Every Developer Should Know Before 2027 - <a href="https://medium.com/codetodeploy/7-javascript-apis-every-developer-should-know-before-2027-ee5b0a00f82f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>The browser is far more powerful than most developers realize.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

-<h3>6.
+<h3>7.
 Full Stack Developer vs Software Tester: Which IT Career is Right for You in Pune?
 (2026) - <a href="https://medium.com/@krutika.cybersuccess/full-stack-developer-vs-software-tester-which-it-career-is-right-for-you-in-pune-2026-9d010c8b9d3f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal Pawar`**

 <blockquote>Every year, thousands of students and fresh graduates in Pune face the same crossroads: should I become a Full Stack Developer or a…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Placement Assistance Program on Full Stack Java Development with AI and Real-Time Projects: Your… - <a href="https://medium.com/@vemuriswathi95/placement-assistance-program-on-full-stack-java-development-with-ai-and-real-time-projects-your-96e29216b85d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vemuriswathi`**

-<blockquote>The software industry is evolving at an unprecedented pace.
 Continue reading on Medium »</blockquote>

 <br/>